 Through the establishment of the Center for Excellence in Integrated Care (CEIC), NYSHealth supported efforts at clinical delivery sites throughout all phases of the recovery process, including identifying, diagnosing, and treating both conditions simultaneously.
 At the end of 2012, after a five-year investment, NYSHealth had successfully achieved its goals in this area.
-CEIC met its target of working with 600 of the 1,000 licensed mental health and substance use programs across the State to help them make the necessary changes to address people’s mental health and substance use problems at the same time.
+CEIC exceeded its target of working with 600 of the 1,000 licensed mental health and substance use programs across the State to help them make the necessary changes to address people’s mental health and substance use problems at the same time.
 Early evaluation results of the initiative show that these sites are now offering integrated care for people with co-occurring mental health and substance use disorders.

 Learn more about the initiative from NYSHealth Vice President, Program, Jacqueline Martinez Garcel in the video below.